 Open it to see if there are any errors or not.
 If there are any, then this means the ‘Yahfa’ version didn’t work.
 So, in that case, go to the Module section, remove the Yahfa version, reboot the phone, and then install the ‘Sandhook’ version.

 Finally, install the ‘HiddenCore’ Xposed Module via its APK file.
 Now, go to ‘EdExposed Manager,’ swipe from the left side, select the ‘Modules’ option, then enable the ‘HiddenCore’ Module.
 Now, reboot your phone.

 After Reboot, you should check if the ‘HiddenCore’ module has been enabled successfully in the EdExposed Manager.

 Before starting with the steps to fix the Magisk CTS Profile False/Mismatch Errors, let’s first understand what is ‘SafetyNet.’
-We all know that rooting our Android phones give us a lot of freedom and we can do some great things with a rooted smartphone like installing a custom ROM, a custom Kernel, overclocking the processor, etc.
+We all know that rooting our Android phones give us a lot of freedom.
+We can do some great things with a rooted smartphone-like installing a custom ROM, a custom Kernel, overclocking the processor, etc.

-So, you might get the ‘Magisk safetynet CTS Profile Mismatch Error’ even if you have the Magisk installed on your android phone.
-So, assuming that you have already installed the Magisk, let’s start with the steps to fix this error.
+So, you might get the ‘Magisk SafetyNet CTS Profile Mismatch Error’ even if you have the Magisk installed on your android phone.
+Assuming that you have already installed the Magisk, let’s start with the steps to fix this error.

 TIP – You can check your SafetyNet status from the Magisk Manager.
 You will find an option that says ‘Tap to start SafetyNet Check.’
 Tap on that, and it will show you the status.